 The obvious issue with this is the price.
 At the time of the review, it costs more than the ULTRA LED, which makes no sense.
 The ULTRA led offers more efficient growth settings.
 If this price changes, we will be updating this.

 Till then, if you are looking to buy the EXTRA LED we highly recommend you to go for ULTRA LED instead.

 Buyers Guide to Aerogarden

 Hydroponic systems have given a fresh meaning to indoor gardens, and also bridged the gap between gardening enthusiasts and the standard Billy, busy with his day to day life.
-Aerogrow with their revolutionary AeroGardens have bought an efficient and viable solution to grow different plants, in a hassle-free way.
+Aerogrow with their revolutionary AeroGardens has bought an efficient and viable solution to grow different plants, in a hassle-free way.